ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 But be aware that `counter.get_counter()` is not the same thing as `MyCounter.get_counter()` — it is a method object, not a function object.

 What exactly happens when a method is called?
 You may have noticed that `counter.get_counter()` was called without an argument above, even though the function definition for `get_counter()` specified an argument (`self`).
 What happened to the argument?
-Surely Python raises an exception when a function that requires an argument is called without any — even if the argument isn’t actually used…
+Surely Python raises an exception when a function that requires an argument is called without any — even if the argument isn’t actually used...

 Actually, you may have guessed the answer: the special thing about methods is that the instance object is passed as the first argument of the function.
 In our example, the call `counter.get_counter()` is exactly equivalent to `MyCounter.get_counter(counter)`.
 In general, calling a method with a list of n arguments is equivalent to calling the corresponding function with an argument list that is created by inserting the method’s instance object before the first argument.